top of page

 However, by the end of the week, we realised he had had a stroke at some point during those few days.
 He had to be hospitalised.

 After the naso-gastric tube was removed, ready-cooked (pureed) food, supplements made with processed oil. and sugary desserts, were served.
-But by then he could hardly stay awake to eat anything.
-So even though I was able to bring him some bone broth and MCT oil-infused chocolate mousses, I knew because of this that it was a futile attempt.
+The hospital dietician rejected out of hand my request that some attention be put to introducing some exogenous ketones into his diet.
+But by then he could hardly stay awake to eat anything anyway.
+So even though I was able to bring him some bone broth in a flask and MCT oil-infused chocolate mousses, I knew that it was a futile attempt.

 But how will I ever know?
-Because, in spite of two months in hospital, he declined and then died five days after he was discharged to a carefully-chosen nursing home.
+Because, in spite of two months in hospital, he declined and then died five days after he was discharged into a very carefully-chosen nursing home.

 Typing those words brings tears immediately.
 I try to repress them (I'm fed up with crying!) and instead my nose gets all painful and itchy and I sneeze uncontrollably.
 I sneeze out the pain.
 Little droplets of regret and agony spreading through the air around me.